tenjin/tenjin-ios-sdk/README.md

 --------
 You can use the custom event handler to send revenue events: `sendEventWithName: (NSString *)eventName andEventValue:(NSString *)eventValue`.
 ```
-//send a revenue event with a value when a user purchases an item in app
+//send a revenue event with a value when a user purchases an item in app - value needs to be in cents
-[TenjinSDK sendEventWithName:@"revenue" andEventValue:@"0.99"];
+[TenjinSDK sendEventWithName:@"revenue" andEventValue:@"99"];
 ```